SteveSmith16384/AlienRemake/readme.txt

 ## Controls
-* Select a member of the crew by clicking on their profile picture.
+* Select a member of the crew to control by clicking on their profile picture.
 Their "blip" will become brighter to indicate their position.
 * To move a member of the crew from one location to another, you can either right-click on an adjacent room, or select an option from the Move To menu.
 * The crew will automatically attack the alien with their best weapon if they encounter it.
 * Crew who are not too wounded can heal themselves in the infirmary.
 (This is automatic)
 * Any crew with a fire extinguisher will automatically try and put out any fires in their location
 * Any crew with either the net or cat box will try and capture Jones automatically.
-* F11 will toggle full-screen
+* F11 will toggle full-screen.

 ## Ways to Win (or rather, not lose too much)